RedisLabs/redislabs-docs/content/rdi/installation/install-k8s.md

 curl -s https://redismodules.s3.amazonaws.com/redisgears/redisgears.Linux-ubuntu18.04-x86_64.1.2.6-withdeps.zip -o /tmp/redis-gears.zip
 ```

-In case the wrong RedisGears binaries had been installed, use the following commands to fix it
+In case the wrong RedisGears binaries had been installed, use the following commands to fix it:

 ```bash
 # Start port forwarding to the Redis Enterprise Cluster API